mbouzekri/MFT-Spread_TEMA/README.md

 In order to run either algorithm, you would need to install both python and the Alpaca Python SDK. <br /> Executing trades requires you to change the config.py to include your API_KEY and SECRET_API_KEY.<br />

-Finally, run either of the following commands in your command line to run hft or spread_tema.
+Finally, run either of the following commands in your command line to run mft or spread_tema.

 ```
-> $ python ./hft.py
+> $ python ./mft.py
 > $ python ./spread_tema.py
 ```